BlackBeltTechnology/pandino/examples/react-systemjs/README.md

 imports.
 Our choice is [SystemJS](https://github.com/systemjs/systemjs).

-The other reason why we need this is because we are building standalone packages, and are not "splitting" code from a central source-code folder.
+The other reason why we need this is because we are building standalone packages, and are not "splitting" code from a central source-code folder therefore again, we need a more sophisticated module manager.

 > Fun fact: we wouldn't need SystemJS if all browsers would support [import-maps](https://github.com/WICG/import-maps).